hundeo:

 Akita profile

-Originating from Japan, the Akita Inu is considered an independent dog that requires some experience in dog handling.
+Native to Japan, the Akita Inu is considered an independent dog that requires some experience in handling.
 It has a dense coat, thick triangular ears and carries its tail curled.
-Currently, there is a great demand for this breed, but not very many serious breeders.
-That is why the prices for an Akita, as well as for other Japanese Spitz-like breeds, are relatively high, in numbers usually between 1500 and 4000 euros.
+At present there is a great demand for this breed, but not many serious breeders.
+As a result, the price of an Akita, as well as other Japanese spitz-like breeds, is relatively high, usually between $1500 and $4000.

 9. German Shepherd Dog